Dr. Marc BaerRetired Faculty

 1870–1930), Introduction to Modern European History and a Senior Seminar (Exploring

-In addition to his teaching and research, Dr. Baer helps organize the Hope College Veritas Forum and was the founding director of the College's Pew Society (now named Kleisis), which equips Hope students to consider and prepare for graduate school and university teaching careers.
-He chairs the Department of History.
+In addition to his teaching and research, Dr. Baer helped organize the Hope College Veritas Forum and was the founding director of the College’s Pew Society (now named Klesis), which equips Hope students to consider and prepare for graduate school and university teaching careers.
+Between 2010 and 2016 he chaired the Department of History.

 AREAS OF INTEREST